playframework/playframework/documentation/manual/Highlights23.md

 ## Distribution

 Play no longer has the `play` command as it is entirely integrated with [Typesafe Activator](https://typesafe.com/activator).
+If you are particularly adverse to large downloads, you can get a [minimal version of Activator](http://downloads.typesafe.com/typesafe-activator/1.1.0/typesafe-activator-1.1.0-minimal.zip) that will download all its dependencies on demand.

+Play has always provided an ultra productive development environment both suited well to newcomers and advanced users.
+At Typesafe we wanted to take this developer experience further providing a library of community contributed templates, tutorials and resources for getting started, additional developer tools and an even more productive development environment.
+But we didn't want to just limit it to Play and so evolved it to something that was bigger and better.
+Activator is the next evolution of the Play command.

 ## Build tasks